tensorflow/tensorflow/g3doc/LangRef.md

 is of rank 3, then 3 indices are required for the load following the memref identifier).

-In an MLFunction, the indices of a load are restricted to SSA values bound to surrounding loop induction variables, [symbols](#dimensions-and-symbols), results of a [`constant` operation](#'constant'-operation), or the results of an `affine_apply` operation that can in turn take as arguments all of the
+In an ML Function, the indices of a load are restricted to SSA values bound to surrounding loop induction variables, [symbols](#dimensions-and-symbols), results of a [`constant` operation](#'constant'-operation), or the results of an `affine_apply` operation that can in turn take as arguments all of the